ucsdsysnet/SweepSense/README.md

         self._u.set_user_register(4, 256, 0)

 Register 5:
-set the clock division ratio for SPI clock:
+set the clock division ratio for SPI clock.
+4 means SPI clock is high for 4 clock cycles and low for 4 clock cycles, or has 8x lower frequency than the system clock.

         self._u.set_user_register(5, 4, 0)